zkxs/MoonoMod/README.md

     - Ankou spawn.
     - Lunaga are replaced with Ga-Mangetsu.
   - Double player XP gain compared to new moon.
-  - 20x lunacy multiplier, compared to 0x at new moon.
+  - Maximum lunacy gain multiplier.
+You gain zero lunacy during a new moon.
   - Cursed Blade does maximum damage, but drains 1 player XP per attack.
   - Certain lights are recolored.
 Notably the Fetid Mire skylights are green, but during full moons they're purple.
   - Certain enemies that have moon-based health scaling will have their maximum health.